They're reading liberation theology and listening to the world's urban poor. Meet the young evangelicals of Word Made Flesh.

 Healing Hope.
 Family members of Sept.
 11 victims traveled on a peace mission to Iraq in January.

-Eighty-six human rights advocates from across the United States were tried in January and February in federal court for nonviolent civil disobedience to close what they called
+Eighty-six human rights advocates from across the United States were tried in January and February in federal court for nonviolent civil disobedience

 EvangeCube slaps the entire mystery of salvation on a Rubik-style cube, enabling instant conversions in friends, family, and neighbors.
 Flip one way and you'll see our fall from grace.